lars-sh/parent/README.md

 `parent-pom.create-lombok-config` handles if the projects `lombok.config` files should be generated.
 Set to `false` if the files should not be created or overwritten.
 Default value is `true`, except for packaging types `pom` and `archetype`.

 `parent-pom.create-travis-yml` handles if the projects `.travis.yml` file should be generated.
 Set to `false` if the file should not be created or overwritten.
-Default value is `true`.
+Default value is `true`, except if the `.travis.yml` file already exists.

 `eclipse.compiler.codegen.methodParameters` configures Eclipse to respect the value specified for `maven.compiler.parameters`.
 Values can be `generate` or `do not generate`.
 Default value: `do not generate`, except if property `maven.compiler.parameters` equals `true`.